wkdang/saphanaonazure/README.md

-# SAP ARM Installation for Meteo Protect (http://www.meteoprotect.com/en/)
+# SAP HANA on Azure : ARM Installation

 Template to deploy the SAP HANA infra